-The bottom panel of Figure 3 only shows the zonally asymmetric (azonal) component of the ψ and PV response, i.e., with zonal mean subtracted.
+The bottom panel of Figure 3 only shows the zonally asymmetric (azonal) component of the $\psi$ and PV response, i.e., with zonal mean subtracted.
 We find that the anticyclone response in form of a confined anomaly patch remains mostly unchanged as we remove the zonal mean, while the northern, elongated feature disappears almost entirely.
 These results suggest that the

-1A damping time scale of 40 days (as specified in our model for the upper troposphere, see Section 2) and a propagation speed of the response away from the forcing region with a velocity of 10 m/s (which is consistent with our findings in Section 4) would lead to an extent of the response of about 35000km (consistent with figure 2).
+&lt;sup>1A damping time scale of 40 days (as specified in our model for the upper troposphere, see Section 2) and a propagation speed of the response away from the forcing region with a velocity of 10 m/s (which is consistent with our findings in Section 4) would lead to an extent of the response of about 35000km (consistent with figure 2).

-$^{^2}$ Note that the height of maximum negative PV forcing corresponds to slightly different isentropic surfaces for different values of ΔT .
+&lt;sup>2Note that the height of maximum negative PV forcing corresponds to slightly different isentropic surfaces for different values of $\Delta T$ .

 Figure 3.
-Time mean potential vorticity anomaly on the 335K isentrope (panels a and c) and stream function anomaly on the 13km surface (panels b and d) for an experiment with baroclinically unstable background, i.e. the symmetric HS state with $\Delta T = 60$ K. The forcing magnitude is $Q_0 = 5$ K/day.
-Bottom row shows plots with zonal mean removed (azonal anomaly).
+Time mean stream function anomaly on the 13km surface (left) and potential vorticity anomaly on the 335K isentrope (right) for an experiment with baroclinically unstable background, i.e. the symmetric HS state with $\Delta T = 60$ K. The forcing magnitude is $Q_0 = 5$ K/day.
+Bottom panel shows plots with zonal mean removed (azonal anomaly).
 Circles indicate position and extent of the forcing region.
-Panel e shows the zonal mean zonal wind of the background state at 13km with horizontal lines indicating the extent of the forcing region.

-change to the background circulation as associated with non-zero ΔT has resulted in a subtropical monsoon anticyclone that is much more zonally confined that was found with $\Delta T = 0$, but the role of the zonally elongated response at mid-latitudes cannot immediately be dismissed and we therefore examine this further in the following subsection.
+change to the background circulation as associated with non-zero $\Delta T$ has resulted in a subtropical monsoon anticyclone that is much more zonally confined that was found with $\Delta T=0$ , but the role of the zonally elongated response at mid-latitudes cannot immediately be dismissed and we therefore examine this further in the following subsection.